mi-DIAGNOSTICS PIPELINE

 multimmune's goal is to build a well-staged pipeline of differentiated products for identifying patients that will respond to membrane Hsp70-directed therapies, for the diagnosis and prognosis of cancer, and for the monitoring of therapeutic responses to anti-cancer therapies.

-multimmune's lead mi-DIAGNOSTICS (dx) candidates are a patented monoclonal antibody for detecting the presence of tumors expressing the membrane form of Hsp70, and a patented enzyme immunoassay for the detection of lipid-associated Hsp70 in the peripheral circulation which is based on multimmune's unique proprietary cmHsp70.1 monoclonal antibody.
+multimmune's lead mi-DIAGNOSTIC (dx) is a patented enzyme immunoassay for detecting lipid-associated Hsp70 in the blood which is based on multimmune's unique proprietary monoclonal antibodies.

 Furthermore, high Hsp70 membrane expression on leukemic cells from patients with acute myeloid leukemia has been shown to be associated with a poorer prognosis (Steiner et al., 2006).

-Elevated levels of the stress-inducible heat shock protein 70 (Hsp70) in the peripheral circulation have been reported for many tumor entities.
-We have shown that Hsp70 membrane-positive tumor cells actively release Hsp70 in exosome-like lipid vesicles.
-We have developed a simple assay to quantify the levels of 'free' and 'exosomal' Hsp70 in the circulation of patients with cancer which uses multimmune's unique, proprietary monoclonal antibodies (patent application filed) .
+Elevated levels of the stress-inducible heat shock protein 70 (Hsp70) in the blood have been reported for many tumor entities.
+We have shown that tumor cells expressing membrane Hsp70 actively release Hsp70 in exosome-like lipid vesicles.
+We have developed a simple assay to quantify the levels of 'free' and 'exosomal' Hsp70 in patients with cancer which uses multimmune's unique, proprietary monoclonal antibodies (USPTO patent granted; EPO application pending).

-A study published in Frontiers in Oncology has reported on the use of the cmHsp70.1 monoclonal antibody for the isolation of circulating tumor cells (CTCs).
+A study published in Frontiers in Oncology has reported the use of the cmHsp70.1 monoclonal antibody for isolating circulating tumor cells (CTCs).
 The proposition is that this approach is superior to those that employ antibodies against EpCAM (CD326).